 These procedures require that you handle components that are sensitive to electrostatic discharge.
 This sensitivity can cause the component to fail.
 To avoid damage, ensure that you follow electrostatic discharge safety measures and antistatic practices.
 See Electrostatic Discharge Safety.

 - Remove the Front LED Indicator Module - Install the Front LED Indicator Module

-Troubleshooting Using the Server Front and Back Panel Status Indicators
+Troubleshooting Using the Server Front and Back Panel Status Indicators b.
+Extend the server into the maintenance position.

 Remove the Front LED Indicator Module